EliTu/JS-Course---The-Pig-Game/README.md

 ** The main game interface is the main screen where the game is being initialized and played.

    - Player 1 & 2 interface - Player 1 & 2 have the same type of interface, player 1 is located on the left, player 2 located on the right.
-Both have "total score" and "current round score" counters, the top large number and the bottom number in the box respectivly, which change as the game progresses.
+Both have "total score" and "current round score" counters, the top large number and the bottom number in the box respectively, which change as the game progresses.

    - Active player marker - The active player marker is the red dot next to the player name, and also the deeper grey color in the player's box.